RomainBoulay/UICollectionViewEmptyState/README.md

 ##Usage

-`#import "UICollectionView+EmptyState.h"` and simply set the property `emptyState_view` on your `UICollectionView` instance.
+`#import "UICollectionViewEmptyState.h"` and simply set the property `emptyState_view` on your `UICollectionView` instance.
 We do the rest.
 Note that your view will be resized to overlay the `UICollectionView` so be sure to properly configure beforehand.

 ##Category properties